BruceEckel/ThinkingInC/README.md

 # Thinking In C

-A short seminar introducing the C language, consisting of slides and audio lectures.
+A seminar introducing the C language, consisting of slides and audio lectures.
 Also includes exercises and solutions.

 1. Download the most recent release [here](https://github.com/BruceEckel/ThinkingInC/releases).